 Including plenty of plain tiles in the mix prevents the pattern from overpowering and means the lucky young owner is unlikely to outgrow the design any time soon.

-Kids' bathroom ideas often have to include multi-tasking.
+Kids' bathroom ideas often have to include multi-tasking, which is where bathroom shower ideas come into their own.
 Toddlers are easier to scrub down in a bath, but teens are almost impossible to get out of the shower.

 In this compact bathroom requiring future-proof facilities for a fast-growing family, interior designer Georgina Cave of Cave Interiors (opens in new tab) has achieved the best of both worlds with an over-bath shower.
 The glass screen folds out to contain the splashiest of limbs, while installing a showerhead on an adjustable riser means it can accommodate various head heights.